bitprj/BitUniversity/Week4-Introduction-to-data-visualization-and-graphs-with-matplotlib/README.md

 ### Pandas
 Pandas stands for “Python Data Analysis Library”.It was created by Wes McKinney, who built pandas to help work with datasets in Python for his work in finance at his place of employment.

-According to the library’s website, pandas is “a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.”
+According to the library’s website, pandas is “a fast, powerful, flexible and easy to use opensource data analysis and manipulation tool, built on top of the Python programming language.”

-Pandas was designed to work with two-dimensional data (similar to Excel spreadsheets).
+Pandas is designed to work with two-dimensional data (similar to Excel spreadsheets).
 Just as the NumPy library had a built-in data structure called an array with special attributes and methods, the pandas library has a built-in two-dimensional data structure called a DataFrame.